SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/06-HPC-best-practice.md

 When you start using the machines in your own research, bear the following points in mind:

-* Don't run jobs on login/head nodes
+* Don't run jobs on login nodes
 * Don't run too many jobs at once.
 The Supercomputing Wales hubs have a limit of 26 nodes/1040 cores
 * Don't use all the disk space on scratch.
 Don't leave old files on there.
 * Don't create/leave excessive numbers of files on scratch.
 Large file counts (100s of thousansd or millions) can cause problems for the filesystem.